 Open Mic at MoAD

-We are hosting an evening of spoken word, featuring amazing poets throughout the Bay Area.
+Open Mic Third Thursdays continue with an evening of spoken word, featuring shah noor hussein & Ryanaustin Dennis, and other amazing poets throughout the Bay Area.

 Sign up for your chance to read some of your poetry at the museum in the form below.

 shah noor hussein is a writer, educator and multimedia artist, currently studying as an esteemed Cota Robles Fellow at UC Santa Cruz in the Cultural Anthropology doctoral program. shah’s writing, which has been publish in Umber Magazine (2019), Color Theory (2019), The Black Aesthetic (2018), and CUNJUH (2017),focuses on black feminism, diaspora, and visual studies.
 They recently served as a Writing Fellow at California Institute for Integral Studies and Teaching Fellow for the Peralta Community College System. shah’s research aims to (re)center marginalized voices in dialogues on alternative epistemologies and cultural reproduction through a multimedia study of “Girls Music” in their home country, Sudan.
 They currently work in the community as an adjunct professor at Laney College and UC Berkeley, as well as a scholar-writer-artist based in Oakland.
 For more information, you can find shah at SHAHNOORHUSSEIN.COM